-In 2013 I began my journey into a world that, and I didn’t know it at the time, would transform the rest of my life.
+In 2013 I began my journey into a world which, and I didn’t know it at the time, would transform the rest of my life.
 I was a Single Dad who saw his son one night in the week and most weekends.
-Things changed for me a lot, not only was I so used to being part of a partnership, but as that had ended – I had to try and find out who I was again.
+Things changed for me a lot, not only was I so used to being in a partnership, but as that had ended – I had to try and find out who I was again.

 However sadly, due to some inexplicable and aberrant reasons which were very difficult to deal with, in 2015 my son came to live with me full time.
-From being a part time Dad – I was now a full-time Dad.
-I had to give up work and begin my new journey into a world I hadn’t really properly experienced until now.
+From being a part time Dad – I was now a full-time one.
+I gave up work and began my new journey into a world I hadn’t really properly experienced until now.

 Before, my life consisted of conference calls, meetings, meetings about meetings, getting up early, coming home late, analysing budgets, articulating strategy, tactical negotiations, giving speeches, travel, holding to account, leading teams, holding 1:1’s, shaping visions and values, building organisations, developing policies and processes, operational delivery, working on difficult legal issues and cases, building bridges with communities, and anything else corporate life had to throw at me.